insidemordecai/website/content/about/index.md

 ## What I do

 I'm based in Kenya and I have been shipping code for just over half a decade.
-I mainly work with front-end web projects but ocassionally dabble in some fullstack development.
+I mainly work with Front-End web projects but ocassionally dabble in some Fullstack development.

-Previously I have worked in an IT Support role performing some networking, system administration and maintenance tasks on top of solving the day-to-day issues.
+Previously I have worked in an IT Support role performing some networking configuration and administration, system administration and maintenance tasks on top of solving the day-to-day issues.

 ## Outside of Tech